RabinMallick/JiuJitsuTournament/README.md

 # JiuJitsuTournament
 JiuJitsu Tournament Bracket Creator application.

-You can generate tournament brackets from users list given format in the Sample_Input.txt.
+You can generate tournament brackets from users list giving input like Sample_Input.txt.